FearlessSolutions/Serverless-Farms/README.md

 ### Requirements
 1. Serverless - The [serverless framework](http://serverless.org) handles application lifecycle management
 1. hygen - [Hygen](https://www.hygen.io/) is a code generator that uses templates to generate code
 1. AWS account - All infrastructure is designed for use at AWS, you need to have a login.
+For convenience it would be helpful if you have a named profile called "fearless" in youw .aws/credentials file.
-1. newman (optional) -
+1. newman (optional) - is a command line test runner for Postman.
+It is helpful for running integration tests on the command line and be extension in a CI/CD pipeline.

 ### Quickstart ** Already outdated **
 1. clone repo
 1. ```cd solution```
 1. ```hygen rest-api new <MODEL_NAME>``` - This will create the code necessary for a rest API for your chosen model name.
 This incluudes application code as well as serverless deployment code.
-1. ```make deploy``` - This will use serverless to deploy your application to AWS.
+1. ```make deploy s=knoll``` - This will use serverless to deploy your application to AWS.
 This command will display a series of similar URL's.  in the form of ```https://tkkzosz1f7.execute-api.us-east-1.amazonaws.com/dev/<MODEL_NAME>```
  Going forward all but the <MODEL_NAME> portion of this URL will be referred to as the API_URL.
 1. test your deployment - One artifact that was created is a collection of postman tests that